 Not even walking is safe anymore on the crowded streets of Fulton County and especially in Roswell, the seventh most populous city in Georgia.
-The Governor’s Office of Highway Safety estimates on their website that up to 15% of the persons who incur injuries or die in traffic accidents are pedestrians.
-This means that between 900 and 1,000 Fulton County residents end up needing the assistance of a pedestrian accident lawyer near Roswell every year.
+The Governor’s Office of Highway Safety estimates on its website that up to 15% of the persons who incur injuries or die in traffic accidents are pedestrians.
+This means that between 900 and 1,000 Fulton County residents need the assistance of a pedestrian accident lawyer.

 Under Georgia laws, just like the drivers and passengers of the cars involved in traffic collisions, pedestrians too can seek compensation for the injuries and property damage they incur.
-The safest and easiest way to do this in Roswell, GA, is with the help of a local pedestrian accident attorney.
+The safest and easiest way to do this is with the help of a pedestrian accident lawyer near Roswell, GA.

-Those who choose to wait before calling an injury firm near Roswell should at least gather as much information as possible about the laws applicable to their case and identify the party at fault for their accident.
+Those who choose to wait before calling a car accident lawyer near Roswell should at least gather as much information as possible about the laws applicable to their case and identify the party at fault for their accident.